learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 ## Problem Statement
 As developers, one of the things that we spend about half of our time on is debugging.
+Debugging is the process of figuring out where our code is either breaking, or giving us a result that isn't the result that is expected.
-This is absolutely normal, and part of the development process.
-With a little practice, you'll become proficient.
+Debugging is absolutely normal, and a crucial part of the development process.
+With a little practice, you'll become a expert!
 In this lesson, we'll look at a few different ways to print data to the JavaScript console as a means of debugging our code.

 ## Objectives
 1. Use the built-in `console` object for debugging